kakduman/personal-website/docs/celebration-game-v3-spec.md

 This introduces a **parts-based upgrade system** inspired by Cookie Clicker's grandma upgrades and building tiers.

+### Narrative Context

+> "Your celebration counter has grown sophisticated enough to warrant dedicated hardware.
+Time to build it a proper home."

+The AI Research Facility represents the transition from "software running on borrowed compute" to "dedicated infrastructure."

 ### Core Concept

 * Instead of just buying "upgrades" with celebrations, you now research and install **AI components**